gkapsid/HomeProjects/3mode2wheeledRobot/Readme.md

-# 2 Wheeled robot car with 3 modes of operation
+# Two Wheeled robot car with 3 modes of operation

 ## Intro